SAP-samples/teched2021-DEV164/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are a trial account (in data center US10 or AP21) in SAP Business Technology Platform and subscription to SAP Workflow Management, as described here in the [Setup Guide](https://github.com/SAP-samples/teched2021-DEV164/tree/main/exercises/1_SetupTrial).
+The requirements to follow the exercises in this repository are a trial account (in data center US10 or AP21) in SAP Business Technology Platform and subscription to SAP Workflow Management and SAP Intelligent RPA, as described here in the [Setup Guide](https://github.com/SAP-samples/teched2021-DEV164/tree/main/exercises/1_SetupTrial).
+A **Windows machine** (to execute the bot created with SAP Intelligent RPA) is required to run the entire workshop.
+The requirements to follow the exercises in this repository are described in the Setup PDF document.

 ## Exercises